 With all due respect to both the Governor and Mr. Harpole, not one of these challenges can or should be looked at in a silo.
 They are integrated components of our system that act in concert.
 “Cheap gas,” “cheap coal” and “cheap food” are rarely “cheap.”
 We live in a society where we know the price of everything and the cost of nothing; “cheap” has become a pervasive industry code word for “we’ll internalize the profits, but externalize the costs by socializing the environmental fallout and the risks and damage to human and ecosystem health, and to Colorado communities.

-Counter intuitively, our state economy functioned more rationally when we had higher natural gas prices.
-It's the same in farm country – our communities are better off when we have $7 wheat than when we have $3 wheat.
+Counter-intuitively, our state economy functioned more rationally when we had higher natural gas prices.
+It’s the same in farm country – our communities are better off when we have $7 wheat than when we have $3 wheat.
 All ships rise with the tide in one way or another.
-Higher natural gas costs spur innovation around efficiency and conservation; it "raises the stakes" in how we deal with our waste products.
+Higher natural gas costs spur innovation around efficiency and conservation; it “raises the stakes” in how we deal with our waste products.
 “Cheap” natural gas is a lot of hot air.

-Cheap gas is giving us a plethora of societal challenges, not the least of which is situations like the one in the Bakken Field in North Dakota: $100 million worth of energy going up in flames every month.
-The culprit: "cheap gas."
-Our "free market" has failed; there is no rational economic argument for capturing this finite resource and converting it to a product under free market principles.
+Cheap gas is giving us a plethora of societal challenges, not the least of which are situations like the one in the Bakken Field in North Dakota: $100 million worth of energy going up in flames every month.
+The culprit: “cheap gas.”
+Our “free market” has failed; there is no rational economic argument for capturing this finite resource and converting it to a product under free-market principles.
 Instead of the market’s doing what it is supposed to do, industry dominance in the political sphere – both at the state and federal levels – subverts these market signals.
 This profligate display of American waste can be seen from satellites in space; from space, the state of North Dakota now lights up like a major metropolitan city.

 My paternal grandmother often said, “none of us can be as dumb as all of us.”

 Let that soak in for just a moment: $100 million worth of energy up in flames.
 Each and every month.
-Because cheap gas can't make the case for innovation or conservation.
-If Mrs. Hickenlooper, Mrs. Harpole or Mrs. Bowman were running this "household" – someone's arse would be subjected to the washing stick and then be grounded.
-This waste alone would supplant the proposed cuts [$4 billion over five years] to children's nutrition in the Senate version of the Farm Bill.
+Because cheap gas can’t make the case for innovation or conservation.
+If Mrs. Hickenlooper, Mrs. Harpole, or Mrs. Bowman were running this “household” – someone’s arse would be subjected to the washing stick and then be grounded.
+This waste alone would supplant the proposed cuts [$4 billion over five years] to children’s nutrition in the Senate version of the Farm Bill.

 Back home we have a significant state initiative envisioned and implemented by Governor Hickenlooper, the Colorado Innovation Network.
-Focusing on our state as an "Innovation Economy," this network is rich in human, natural and capital resources.
+Focusing on our state as an “Innovation Economy,” this network is rich in human, natural and capital resources.
 We can set the pace for some of the most forward-thinking initiatives in the world.
-There's no better place than our Centennial State to start applying that mantra to the natural gas industry: best-practices extraction, no fugitive emissions, and new products made from captured waste streams.
-Setting a high bar that assures the industry is a positive contributor to every aspect of its effects on our economy, our environment and our revenue base.
+There’s no better place than our Centennial State to start applying that mantra to the natural gas industry: best-practices extraction, no fugitive emissions, and new products made from captured waste streams.
+Setting a high bar that assures the industry is a positive contributor to every aspect of its effects on our economy, our environment, and our revenue base.

-The Colorado Collaboratory, NREL, Colorado State University's Engines Lab, Colorado School of Mines and Rocky Mountain Institute are precious technical resources in this realm.
+The Colorado Collaboratory, NREL, Colorado State University’s Engines Lab, Colorado School of Mines and Rocky Mountain Institute are precious technical resources in this realm.
 Organizations like Rocky Mountain Innosphere in Ft.
-Collins support our state's budding entrepreneurs; internationally acclaimed non-profits such as Natural Capitalism are changing the global narrative about how we will do business in the future.
+Collins supports our state’s budding entrepreneurs; internationally acclaimed non-profits such as Natural Capitalism are changing the global narrative about how we will do business in the future.

 And this is just the “tip of the iceberg” for Colorado resources.
 We have an embarrassment of riches.

 Bottom line?
-We don't have to accept the "North Dakota construct" for fossil extraction in Colorado.
-The Colorado alarm bells are ringing and we should take heed: a study by a consortium of agencies, led by NOAA, recently measured a stunning 6% to 12% methane leakage over one of the nation's largest gas fields: the Colorado-Uinta Basin.
+We don’t have to accept the “North Dakota construct” for fossil extraction in Colorado.
+The Colorado alarm bells are ringing and we should take heed: a study by a consortium of agencies, led by NOAA, recently measured a stunning 6% to 12% methane leakage over one of the nation’s largest gas fields: the Colorado-Uinta Basin.
 The basin is of particular interest because it “produces about 1 percent of total U.S. natural gas” and fracking has increased there over the past decade.
-These rate of leakage in the basin guts the climate benefits of switching from coal to natural gas.
+This rate of leakage in the basin guts the climate benefits of switching from coal to natural gas.

 The good news?
 Governor Hickenlooper has already has a position: “zero tolerance for methane emissions”

-The opportunity to tackle these these emissions challenges will begin in November when Colorado's Air Pollution Control Division [APCD] submits draft rules to the Air Quality Control Commission [AQCC].
-With nine counties already in violation of federal air standards and oil and gas production the number one source for these pollutants, we must assure that list doesn't grow: today we have over 51,000 wells contributing, unabated, to this problem.
-This rule making is Colorado's chance to address air pollution and climate change at the same time.
-Just like mom, we'll take inventory, account for everything and get our house in order.
-And we'll all be better for it.
+The opportunity to tackle these emissions challenges will begin in November when Colorado’s Air Pollution Control Division [APCD] submits draft rules to the Air Quality Control Commission [AQCC].
+With nine counties already in violation of federal air standards and oil and gas production the number one source for these pollutants, we must assure that list doesn’t grow: today we have over 51,000 wells contributing, unabated, to this problem.
+This rulemaking is Colorado’s chance to address air pollution and climate change at the same time.
+Just like mom, we’ll take inventory, account for everything, and get our house in order.
+And we’ll all be better for it.

-The Governor's first term has not been an easy one, fraught with often national, headline-grabbing events: mass shootings, gun control, the murder of a Cabinet member, historic fires and floods.
-Recalls and faux "Wars on Rural Colorado".
-He's managed those events with grace and sensibility.
-And now it's time for the natural gas industry's "Saran Wrap Moment".
-Just as our mother's house rules set the stage for a stable home, so it goes in the gas patch.
+The Governor’s first term has not been an easy one, fraught with often national, headline-grabbing events: mass shootings, gun control, the murder of a Cabinet member, historic fires, and floods.
+Recalls and faux “Wars on Rural Colorado”.
+He’s managed those events with grace and sensibility.
+And now it’s time for the natural gas industry’s “Saran Wrap Moment”.
+Just as our mother’s house rules set the stage for a stable home, so it goes in the gas patch.
 Regulations spur innovation; innovation unravels problems and creates jobs.
 And for that – we should be unapologetic.